-To ensure a minimum level of security and interoperability between implementations, all SMI-S clients and servers that support HTTPS are required to implement the TLS\RSA\WITH\3DES\EBE\CBC\SHA cipher suite, which is also the mandatory cipher suite for TLS 1.1 (see IEFT RFC 4346, Section 9 - Mandatory Cipher Suites).
-In addition, inclusion of the TLS\RSA\WITH\AES\128\CBC\SHA cipher suite is strongly recommended in both SMI-S clients and servers because it is currently the mandatory cipher suite for both TLS 1.2 (draft) and WS-Man (draft DMTF DSP0226, version 1.0.0e).
+To ensure a minimum level of security and interoperability between implementations, all SMI-S clients and servers that support HTTPS are required to implement the TLS_RSA_WITH_3DES_EBE_CBC_SHA cipher suite, which is also the mandatory cipher suite for TLS 1.1 (see IEFT RFC 4346, Section 9 - Mandatory Cipher Suites).
+Inclusion of the TLS_RSA_WITH_AES_128_CBC_SHA cipher suite (hexadecimal value {0x002F}) is strongly recommended in both SMI-S clients and servers because it is currently the mandatory cipher suite for TLS 1.2.
+In addition, the TLS_RSA_WITH_AES_128_CBC_SHA256 cipher suite (hexadecimal value {0x003C}) is recommended to meet the transitions to a security strength of 112 bits (guidance is provided in NIST Special Publication 800-57).
 Implementers are free to include additional cipher suites; however, anonymous SSL/TLS cipher suites should not be offered or used for CIM operation invocation by SMI-S Clients or used for indication delivery to indication listeners that do not have certificates.

-13.3.2.2 Digital Certificates
+12.3.2.2 Digital Certificates